Driver’s License and Bankruptcy

 However, by filing a Chapter 7 or Chapter 13 then you may be able to free up enough income to allow you to start paying the traffic fines.
 A regular payment to the court may allow them to release your license.

 At The Sellers Law Firm, we help people who are faced with a financial crisis.
 We have four offices in Central Alabama; we are located in Montgomery, Selma, Greenville, and Troy.
-Call us at 334-LAWYERS (529-9377) to meet with us and discuss your options.
-You may also reach us by using the “text us” link or Contact Form on our website.
+Call or text us at 334-LAWYERS (529-9377) to meet with us and discuss your options.
+Our phone lines are answered 24 hours a day!
+You may also reach us by using the Contact Form on our website or you may email us at firstname.lastname@example.org.
 Remember that doing nothing, changes nothing so call us today!